Skip to main navigation Skip to main content

 Provide information about the Foster and Kinship Carer Support line

 Make sure the long-term guardian is aware that they may access the Foster and Kinship Carer Support line on 1300 729 309.
 The support line operates Monday to Friday 5pm to 11.30pm and weekends 7am to 11.30pm.
-(Refer to Procedure 6 Negotiate support for carers.)
+(Refer to Procedure 6 Provide support to the carer.)

 Access to counselling services for a long-term guardian